Lightning-AI/litgpt/README.md

   --checkpoint_dir out/custom-model/final
 ```

+### Continue pretraining an LLM
-Specialize an already pretrained model by training on custom data:
+This is another way of finetuning that specialize an already pretrained model by training on custom data:

 ```
 mkdir -p custom_texts